Unveiling the Importance of Nonshortest Paths in Quantum Networks: Results

-The above results have broader implications beyond the specific ($U,V$) flower topology.
-To see this, it is worth noting that the $n$-th generation of a ($U,V$) flower could be fully decomposed into $2^n$ \emph{non-overlapping but intersecting} paths between A and B (Fig.~\ref{fig_hierarchical net}c).
-In the language of graph theory, these paths are edge-disjoint, but not vertex-disjoint.
-Specifically, each of these paths can have a length that is given by one of the options $\{U^n, V U^{n-1}, \dots, V^n\}$.
-The number of paths corresponding to each length option is determined by the binomial coefficients $\{C^{0}_{n}, C^{1}_{n}, \dots, C^{n}_{n}\}$, $C^{k}_{n}=\frac{n!}{k!(n-k)!}$, summing up to $\sum_{k=0}^{n} C^{k}_{n} = 2^n$ paths in total.
+To demonstrate the generality of the results obtained on ($U,V$) flowers, we investigate the role of shortest and nonshortest paths in classical and quantum percolation in real networks.
+Specifically, we employ path decomposition to systematically assess the contributions of shortest and nonshortest paths to overall network connectivity.
+It is worth noting that an $n$-th generation ($U,V$) flower can be fully decomposed into $2^n$ \emph{nonoverlapping but intersecting} paths between two boundary nodes \textit{A} and \textit{B} (Fig.~\ref{fig_hierarchical net}C).
+In the language of network theory, these paths are edge-disjoint, but not vertex-disjoint.
+Specifically, each of these paths can have a length that is given by one of the options $\{U^n, U^{n-1} V, \dots, V^n\}$.
+The number of paths corresponding to length $U^{n-k} V^{k}$ is determined by the binomial coefficient $C^k_{n} \equiv \frac{n!}{k!(n-k)!}$.

 The exact decomposition goes as follows.
-Initially, in the $1$-st generation, there are only two non-overlapping paths between A and B, characterized by lengths $U$ and $V$.
+Initially, in the $1$-st generation, there are only two nonoverlapping paths between \textit{A} and \textit{B}, characterized by lengths $U$ and $V$.
 Progressing to the $2$-nd generation, each link from the previous generation is systematically replaced by the basic motif, necessitating a decision for each link within a previous path: to replace it by either a $U$-length path or a $V$-length path.
-Consequently, there are two non-overlapping options: replacing all links entirely by $U$-length paths, or entirely by $V$-length paths.
+Consequently, there are two nonoverlapping options: replacing all links entirely by $U$-length paths, or entirely by $V$-length paths.
 This bifurcation results in each earlier generation's path splitting into two distinct paths.
 Thus, as a shorthand, each path can be encoded as a string of $n$ characters (e.g.,~``UVVUUV...''), each designated as `U' or `V'.
-This string reflects the sequence of choices made at each generation, with `U' for choosing all $U$-length paths and `V' for $V$-length paths.
-Each non-overlapping path can be uniquely identified by such a string.
+This string reflects the sequence of choices made at each generation, with `U' for choosing $U$-length paths and `V' for $V$-length paths.
+Each nonoverlapping path can be uniquely identified by such a string.
 The corresponding path length is $U^{n-k}V^{k}$, with $k=0,1,\dots,n$, representing the count of `V's in the string.
-For each possible length, there are $C^{k}_{n}$ such choices, which scale as $C^{k}_{n}\simeq \left(2 \pi k\right)^{-1/2} e^{k} k^{-k} n^k$ for $k\ll n$, $k\to \infty$, suggesting that longer paths are exponentially more abundant.
+For each possible length, there are $C^{k}_{n}$ such choices, which scale as $C^{k}_{n}\simeq \left(2 \pi k\right)^{-1/2} e^{k} k^{-k} n^k$ for $k\ll n$, $k\to \infty$, suggesting that nonshortest paths are exponentially more abundant.